The Giver (film): Plot

-Jonas is an 18-year-old boy whose best friends are Asher and Fiona.
+Jonas, who lives in the community, is a 16-year-old boy whose best friends are Asher and Fiona.

 On graduation day, Jonas is told that he will become the next Receiver of Memory and will progressively receive memories of history from his predecessor, the Giver.
 During his training with the Giver, Jonas gradually learns about the past and about joy, pain, death, and love.
-He stops taking his daily injections (which stop him from dreaming and thinking about Fiona, for whom he has feelings) and begins to experience emotion.
-Those who leave the community are said to have been "released to Elsewhere", but Jonas learns that to be a euphemism for murder by lethal injection.
-Jonas also learns that the Giver's daughter, Rosemary, had preceded Jonas as Receiver of Memory.
-When she began her training, however, Rosemary became so distraught from the memories that she received that she asked to be "released".
+He stops taking his daily injections (which had stopped him from dreaming and thinking about Fiona, for whom he has feelings) and begins to experience emotion.

+Those who leave the community are said to have been "Released to Elsewhere", but Jonas learns that to be a euphemism for euthanasia by injection (via a video of his father releasing a twin).
+Jonas also learns the Giver's daughter, Rosemary, had preceded Jonas as Receiver of Memory.
+When she began her training, however, Rosemary became so distraught from the memories that she received that she asked to be Released.

-Jonas learned the memories received from the Giver and accidentally shares his memories with a baby, Gabriel, who was brought home by his father.
+Jonas learns the memories received from the Giver and accidentally shares his memories with a baby, Gabriel, who was brought home by his father.
 He develops a close relationship with Gabriel upon discovering that they share a birthmark, the mark of a potential Receiver of Memory, and both can see in color.

 Appalled by the deception of his community and the Elders' disregard for human life, Jonas comes to believe that everyone should have memories of the past.
 Eventually, the Giver and Jonas decide that the only way to help the community is for Jonas to travel past the border of their land to "Elsewhere".
 Doing so would release memories and color back into the community.
-When Jonas tries to leave his neighborhood, he encounters Asher, who tries to stop Jonas but is punched by Jonas.
-Jonas retrieves Gabriel, who is to be "released" for having failed to meet a developmental marker, at the Nurturing Center.
+When Jonas tries to leave his neighborhood, he encounters Asher, who tries to stop him, but Jonas punches him.
+Jonas, with Fiona's help, retrieves Gabriel, who is to be Released for having failed to meet a developmental milestone at the Nurturing Center.